ffekirnew/python-sonarqube-jenkins/README.md

 ## Project Overview

-This project demonstrates how to set up a modern CI/CD pipeline using **SonarQube** for code quality analysis and **Jenkins** for automation, integrated with a sample **FastAPI** application.
-It provides ready-to-use Docker Compose files, Makefile commands, and scripts for local and cloud deployment.
+This repository demonstrates how to build a modern CI/CD pipeline using **SonarQube** for code quality and **Jenkins** for automation, integrated with a sample **FastAPI** application.
+It includes ready-to-use Docker Compose files, Makefile commands, and scripts for both local and cloud deployment.

 ## Features

-- **FastAPI Task Manager**: Simple REST API for managing tasks (CRUD operations).
+- **FastAPI Task Manager**: REST API for task management (CRUD).
-- **SonarQube Integration**: Automated code quality and coverage analysis.
+- **SonarQube Integration**: Automated code quality and coverage checks.
-- **Jenkins Integration**: CI/CD pipeline automation.
+- **Jenkins Integration**: Automated CI/CD pipeline.
-- **Dockerized Setup**: Easy local deployment for SonarQube and Jenkins.
+- **Dockerized Setup**: Simple local deployment for SonarQube and Jenkins.
-- **Cloud Ready**: Instructions for deploying on Google Cloud Platform (GCP).
+- **Cloud Ready**: GCP deployment instructions included.
-- **Comprehensive Testing**: Unit tests and coverage reporting.
+- **Comprehensive Testing**: Unit tests and coverage reports.

 ## Architecture